Support for people who fled their homes and survivors of trafficking

 - We have helped people to learn how to stay healthy in difficult conditions.

-- We support the Hellenic Red Cross to run a centre in northern Greece.
+- We support the International Federation of Red Cross and Red Crescent Societies (IFRC) to run a centre in northern Greece.
 It provides thousands of refugees and asylum seekers with information, casework and cash grants.

 Ukraine: cash grants help people start small businesses